Trauma-Informed Care

 Trauma is the lasting harm to the mind and nervous system that arise from traumatic experiences.
 Traumatic experiences are any events that overwhelms an individual so that they are unable to cope.
-These experiences can involve a threat to life or perceived safety, but can be any overwhelming or isolating scenario.
+These experiences can involve a threat to life or perceived safety.

-Exploring and healing past trauma can help us understand where these maladaptive coping strategies originated, open us up to empathy for our past selves, and allow us to give ourselves the love and support we needed in the past.
+When we create this safety, we help ourselves understand where maladaptive coping strategies originated, open ourselves up to empathy for our past selves, and it allows us to give ourselves the love and support we needed in the past.

 Is this the right approach for me?

-I draw from several approaches based on the client’s needs and presenting concerns, including: Internal Family Systems Therapy, Narrative Therapy, Cognitive Behavioural Therapy, and Mindfulness Modalities.
 I respect the vulnerability an individual courageously brings to each session.
 I try to meet individuals where they are at, and believe that through therapeutic support an individual can heal themselves.
+I know I’ve done my job well when someone no longer needs to see me or doesn’t need to see me as frequently.

-Therapy should be your safe space to explore and grow.
-I believe that therapy should be a collaborative process that proceeds at a pace that maintains this safety.
+Therapy should be a collaborative process that proceeds at a pace that maintains your safety.
 This can mean that trauma work can extend for longer periods of time, as we build trust and proceed gently.

 My approach may be a good fit for your needs if: